Back to Top

 10. woocommerce_cart_totals()

-• Role: This function displays the cart totals section, including the subtotal, shipping, and total price, on the cart and checkout pages.
+• Role: As a result, this function displays the cart totals section, including the subtotal, shipping, and total price, on the cart and checkout pages.

 • Example: